Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 The Whitespark Local Search Ranking Factors Survey

-The 2026 Whitespark Local Search Ranking Factors Survey provides deeper insight into what drives local rankings.
+The 2026 Whitespark Local Search Ranking Factors Survey gives deeper insight into what drives local rankings.
 For the Local Pack and Maps results, Google Business Profile signals account for 32% of ranking influence, making it the single most important factor.

 Optimising Your Google Business Profile